pavanjarapla/ReactJsProject/README.md

-ServerSide code:
+Server-Side Code:

-For running serverside code you need to have ssh certificate To run the program try npm install before running because we removed node modules
+To run server-side code, you'll need an SSH certificate.
+Before executing the program, ensure you run npm install as we've removed the node_modules directory.

-ClientSide Code:
+Client-Side Code:

-You can authenticate with any username and password
+You can authenticate with any username and password.
+However, to execute the authentication API, SSH certification is required.
+I've commented out that code for your convenience.
+To view this code, navigate to src/views/auth/index.js.

-For viewing code related to receipe go through src/views/admin/receipe folder
+For code related to recipes, explore the src/views/admin/recipe folder.

-And for routes routes.js
+Routes are defined in routes.js.

-For JWT go to routeGaurd.js
+For JWT implementation, refer to routeGuard.js.

-In this project we used chakraui and api we used :https://www.themealdb.com/
+In this project, we utilized Chakra UI, and the API we interfaced with is: https://www.themealdb.com/.